jtprince/dotfiles/config/arch/installation-initial.md

 # Installation

-Basic instructions for a quick/clean install using archinstall.
+Basic instructions for a quick/clean install using the arch install guide.

-## pre-archinstall
+## Network connection

-Need network connection:

 ```bash
 iwctl device wlan0 show